Stage 4: Promotions and Planning

 · Field School Director Meeting (usually mid-March for Summer Field Schools; At this meeting, get to know other Field School Directors, discuss best practices and tips for in the field, and review SFU Field School Code of Conduct)

-· ISS Pre-Departure Orientation (usually mid- or late-March for Summer Field Schools)
+· ISS Pre-Departure Orientation (usually mid- or late-March for Summer Field Schools, includes students)

 · Medical Kit Review (between Pre-Departure Orientation and final meeting; Meet with a Travel Doctor with SFU Health and Counselling Services to review the Medical Kit)